nsfm/parametric-portfolio/readme.md

 This repo contains a collection of parametric models I designed using [Antimony](https://github.com/mkeeter/antimony).

-The models relate to a variety of projects.
-Most were meant to be printed, others are just thoughts or experiments.

 ### Offerings

 #### [3D printer dial indicator mount](./dial_indicator_mount)